 Prescriptions for the BMS(Hons)

-Supply Chain Management may be taken as a major for the BMS(Hons).
+Supply Chain Management may be taken as a major for the BMS(Hons) for students already enrolled in the major prior to 2018.
 The requirements for the major are prescribed in the Waikato Management School Student Handbook.

 Students enrolling in 500 level Supply Chain Management papers should normally have a minimum of a B average in undergraduate Supply Chain Management papers, with no less than that in 300 and 400 level Supply Chain Management papers.
 All students should discuss their programme with the Management Student Centre before enrolling.